 Keep some points in mind as you develop your logo:

-Consider your colors: Different colors evoke different emotions and convey different ideas.
-For example, if you specialize in custom motorcycle gear, a baby-pink logo might not be the way to go.
+Consider your colors.
+Different colors evoke different emotions and convey different ideas.
+For example, if you specialize in custom motorcycle gear, a baby-pink logo may not be the way to go.

-Be original: Although it's certainly fine to look to other brands and logos for inspiration, don't try to copy — especially if the logo in question is a competitor's.
+Be original.
+Although it's certainly fine to look to other brands and logos for inspiration, don't copy — especially if the logo in question is a competitor's.

 Consider using your logo as your Etsy avatar.
-That way, anytime you comment in a forum or send a convo, other Etsyites see your logo.
+That way, any time you comment in a forum or send a convo, other Etsians see your logo.